-Influenza Vaccine in Pregnancy and Breastfeeding 2019 Information in this leaflet is general in nature and should not take the place of advice from your health care provider.
-With every pregnancy there is a 3 to 5% risk of having a baby with a birth defect.
-Influenza Influenza is a viral infection of the respiratory tract commonly known as "the flu", and can be caused by a number of different viruses.
+Influenza is a viral infection of the respiratory tract commonly known as "the flu", and can be caused by a number of different viruses.
 Common symptoms of flu include high fever, headache, runny nose, muscle aches and pains, sore throat, cough and feeling generally unwell.
 The common cold tends to be milder and without the fever, muscle aches and pains.
 Influenza usually occurs during the winter months, and is highly contagious.
-Risk factors for more severe disease include obesity, pregnancy, heart and lung conditions such as asthma and diabetes, and being of Aboriginal or Torres Strait Islander descent.1 What happens if you get flu when you are pregnant?
+Risk factors for more severe disease include obesity, pregnancy, heart and lung conditions such as asthma and diabetes, and being of Aboriginal or Torres Strait Islander descent.

+What happens if you get flu when you are pregnant?

 Pregnant women who develop any type of influenza are at greater risk of developing serious complications such as pneumonia.
-These complications can put both mother and baby at risk.2 The H1N1 influenza ("swine flu") pandemic of 2009 showed that pregnant women were more susceptible to severe complications of the influenza virus than the general population.
+These complications can put both mother and baby at risk.
+The H1N1 influenza ("swine flu") pandemic of 2009 showed that pregnant women were more susceptible to severe complications of the influenza virus than the general population.
 Some women with influenza miscarried or went into premature labour while some had to undergo early emergency caesarean sections.
-A greater than expected number of pregnant women with influenza required admission to intensive care and were more likely to die than non-pregnant women.2 If you have suspected influenza at any stage of pregnancy, oseltamivir (Tamiflu) is recommended to reduce severity and the risk of complications and should be taken preferably within 48 hours of symptoms.
+A greater than expected number of pregnant women with influenza required admission to intensive care and were more likely to die than non-pregnant women.

+If you have suspected influenza at any stage of pregnancy, oseltamivir (Tamiflu) is recommended to reduce severity and the risk of complications and should be taken preferably within 48 hours of symptoms.
 Studies in pregnancy have suggested that it is safe and beneficial.
-Paracetamol is also recommended to treat fever.3 Vaccination for influenza The influenza vaccine released in Australia in March 2019 was produced in response to the strains of influenza virus predicted to be present in Australia this winter.
-This vaccine is different to the influenza vaccine manufactured in 2018 and previous years.
-There are 2 different types of influenza vaccine available in 2019.
-One has 4 strains (quadrivalent) -2 influenza A strains H1N1 (Michigan) and H3N2 (Switzerland) and 2 B strains (Phuket and Colorado) while the other has 3 strains (trivalent) and is recommended for people over $65.^1$ While the vaccine strains will change each year, the recommendations are always the same - all pregnant women should receive the current influenza vaccine.4The vaccine contains only fragments of killed virus, and does not contain any live virus.4 Is it safe for pregnant women to receive the seasonal influenza vaccine?
+Paracetamol is also recommended to treat fever.

+Vaccination for influenza

+The influenza vaccine released in Australia in March 2020 was produced in response to the strains of influenza virus predicted to be present in Australia this winter.
+This vaccine is different to the influenza vaccine manufactured in 2019 and previous years.
+All influenza vaccines available in 2020 have 4 strains (quadrivalent) -2 influenza A strains H1N1 (Brisbane) and H3N2 (South Australia) and 2 B strains (Phuket and Washington).
+The vaccine contains only fragments of killed virus, and does not contain any live virus.

+Is it safe for pregnant women to receive the seasonal influenza vaccine?

 Yes.
-Pregnant women are considered a high priority group, and it is recommended that all women who will be pregnant or planning to be pregnant during the flu season receive the vaccine as early as possible.4The vaccine can safely be given before pregnancy or at any stage of pregnancy, including the first trimester.
-If a woman has received the previous year's influenza vaccine early in her pregnancy, she may receive the new seasonal vaccine later in the same pregnancy.4
+Pregnant women are considered a high priority group, and it is recommended that all women who will be pregnant or planning to be pregnant during the flu season receive the vaccine as early as possible.
+The vaccine can safely be given before pregnancy or at any stage of pregnancy, including the first trimester.
+If a woman has received the previous year's influenza vaccine early in her pregnancy, she may receive the new seasonal vaccine later in the same pregnancy.
+If a woman has received the vaccine before pregnancy, she should receive the same vaccine again while pregnant to protect her unborn baby.

-NSW Medications in Pregnancy & Breastfeeding Service
+Although the flu vaccine does not provide protection from coronavirus (COVID-19), it is important for pregnant women to protect themselves from any serious respiratory illness while pregnant.
+This is in order to reduce the risk of severe illness from having both flu and coronavirus at once as well as reducing the need for hospitalisation in this difficult period.
+For further information on Coronavirus, see a list of resources in the MotherSafe Coronavirus (COVID-19) factsheet.

 How long after vaccination before protection occurs and how long will it last?

-Protection after vaccination varies from person to person, but there is evidence of protection developing usually within 14 days.^{1,5}The currently available influenza vaccine confers protection for the whole season but best protection is within the first 3-4 months.4 Will the baby be protected if the mother is immunised?
+Protection after vaccination varies from person to person, but there is evidence of protection developing usually within 14 days.
+The currently available influenza vaccine confers protection for the whole season but best protection is within the first 3-4 months.

+Will the baby be protected if the mother is immunised?